drewmccormack/Forked/README.md

 }
 ```

 The `@Merged` attribute tells `ForkedModel` that the property is `Mergeable`, and it should use an appropriate merging algorithm.
-There are defaults for most common types, but you can also specify your own merging algorithm by passing it to the `using:` parameter.
+There are defaults for most common types, but you can override this by passing a different merge algorithm to the `using:` parameter.

 If you have a custom `Mergeable` type, like `AccumulatingInt`, applying `@Merged` will cause it to merge using the `merged(withSubordinate:commonAncestor:)` method you provided.

 Properties without `@Merged` attached will be merged atomically, with a more recent change taking precedence over an older one.

-Properties that are `Equatable` will be merged property-wise, independent of the rest of the struct, based on the most recent change to the property itself.
-Properties that are not `Equatable` will take their value from the newest value of the struct, and not be merged property-wise.
+- Properties that are `Equatable` will be merged property-wise, independent of the rest of the struct, based on the most recent change to the property itself
+- Properties that are not `Equatable` will take their value from the newest value of the struct, and not be merged property-wise

 ## Sample Code

 A good way to get started with `Forked` is to take a look at the sample apps provided.
-They range in difficulty from very basic, to a functional iCloud-based Contacts app.
-You can find them all in the `Samples` directory.
+They range in difficulty from very basic, to a fully-functional iCloud-based Contacts app.

 ##### [A Race of Actors](https://github.com/drewmccormack/Forked/tree/main/Samples/A%20Race%20of%20Actors)
 Actors solve the problem of data races in Swift very well, but they don't help at all with race conditions, and can even give rise to new ones.
-This sample shows you can use a `ForkedResource` inside of an actor to handle race conditions in a straightforward way.
+This sample shows you can use a `ForkedResource` inside of an actor to deal with race conditions in a straightforward way.

 ##### [Forked Model](https://github.com/drewmccormack/Forked/tree/main/Samples/Forked%20Model)
 Sets up a simple mergeable model similar to the ones above.
 The UI allows you to change the values of text and a counter in two different forks, and pressing a button you see how they get merged.

 ##### [Forking Simple iCloud](https://github.com/drewmccormack/Forked/tree/main/Samples/Forking%20Simple%20iCloud)
-The model in this sample is extremely simple, and is secondary to how you setup the `CloudKitExchange` to sync data with iCloud.
-It shows how you can use a `ForkedResource` for storage on disk, update a property for display in SwiftUI, and monitor changes to forks in order to refresh the UI when changes arrive from iCloud.
+The model in this sample is extremely simple, and is secondary in importance to how you setup the `CloudKitExchange` to sync data with iCloud.
+The sample shows how you can use a `ForkedResource` for storage on disk, update a property for display in SwiftUI, and monitor changes to forks in order to refresh the UI when changes arrive from iCloud.

 ##### [Forkers](https://github.com/drewmccormack/Forked/tree/main/Samples/Forkers)
 Forkers is a contacts app for keeping track of your favorite forkers.
 The model is more complex than the other samples, showing how you can nest `Mergeable` types, in this case with an `Array` of your contacts.
-It also integrates with iCloud, giving a fully functional, local-first contacts app.
+It also integrates with iCloud, giving a fully-functional, local-first contacts app.

 ## Docs